Psarpei/Handwritten-Text-Recognition/README.md

 * words
 * characters

-The two best approaches will be explained in the written elaboration (only available in german) that you can find between the source code folders of this repository.
+The two best approaches are explained in the written elaboration (only available in german), that you can find between the source code folders of this repository.
-On top of that there is a explanation of the object detection approach [YOLOv1](https://arxiv.org/pdf/1506.02640.pdf) which is used in all approaches and the [End-to-End Trainable Neural Network for Image-based-Sequence Recognition](https://arxiv.org/pdf/1507.05717.pdf).
+On top of that there is a explanation of the object detection approach [YOLOv1](https://arxiv.org/pdf/1506.02640.pdf), and the [End-to-End Trainable Neural Network for Image-based-Sequence Recognition](https://arxiv.org/pdf/1507.05717.pdf) which are used in all approaches.

 ## General information
 <img align="right" width="300" height="" src="https://upload.wikimedia.org/wikipedia/commons/1/1e/Logo-Goethe-University-Frankfurt-am-Main.svg">;